universal-meaning-map/mind-map/README.md

 ### Render vs structure

-If we take a classic mindmap, the connections and nodes may have different shapes, sizes, colours...
+If we take a classic mind map, the connections and nodes may have different shapes, sizes, colours...
 This is what the render should do.
 It needs to understand the relations and the nodes so they can be drawn.

 It would be easy to add properties such as "colour", so the render can pick it up.
 But unless this is something intrinsic of the node or relation, should be left out of the equation.

 This is because the final goal is to be able to capture and organize concepts, and not to visualize them in a specific way.
 We need to keep the data render agnostic.
-It just happens that we choose a mindmap like render to start exploring how to organize and render this type of data.
+It just happens that we choose a mind map like render to start exploring how to organize and render this type of data.

 ## Dimensions and recursivity
 _This is an attempt to understand the data structure from a different perspective, While developing it I found already a lot of references around graph theory and geometry and I'm pretty sure that there a lot more.
 I would highly appreciate references and insights to polish my naive aporach_

 ### 1D
-It is a requirement for our mindmap design to be able to represent relations that our mind can naturally conceive such as a bi-directional link ( `A` ⇄ `B` ) or a [`direct graph`](https://en.wikipedia.org/wiki/Directed_graph) like connections ( `A` → `B` → `C` → `A` )
+It is a requirement for our mind map design to be able to represent relations that our mind can naturally conceive such as a bi-directional link ( `A` ⇄ `B` ) or a [`direct graph`](https://en.wikipedia.org/wiki/Directed_graph) like connections ( `A` → `B` → `C` → `A` )

 The `IPFS` domain is a single dimensional space.
 The points of this space are the `CID`s (assuming no collisions), which are just numbers on a line.
 This is a property we inherit from its [`DAG`](https://en.wikipedia.org/wiki/Directed_graph) structure.

 This means that we can't make cyclic references within this domain.
 If you add information to a content (`origin`), like a `relation`, now you have modified the hash of this content, therefore the `target` content that was pointing back to the `origin` is now pointing to the older version of it (the one without a relation)

-`IPLD` and therefore a `mindmap node` is part of the `IPFS` domain, so they live on this 1D world.
+`IPLD` and therefore a `mind map node` is part of the `IPFS` domain, so they live on this 1D world.

 ### 2D
 We can express a relation between two pieces of content as coordinate.
 Where the abscissa is the `origin` `CID` and the ordinate is the `target` `CID`: